DaveedDomingo/CS-Projects/README.md

 ## Checking out a specific project
 Each project within this repository is on its own branch.
-Each project has their own branch.
-Simply clone the branch
+Simply clone the project branch
 ```
 git clone -b <project directory> <remote_repo> <project directory>
 ```